Why Normality Matters in Statistics

 | Parametric Test | Nonparametric Alternative | |---|---| | Independent t-test | Mann-Whitney U test | | Paired t-test | Wilcoxon signed-rank test | | One-way ANOVA | Kruskal-Wallis H test | | Repeated measures ANOVA | Friedman test |

-Option 3: Proceed with Parametric Tests (Large Samples)
+Proceeding with Parametric Tests (Large Samples)

 The Central Limit Theorem states that with sufficiently large samples, the sampling distribution of the mean approaches normality regardless of the population distribution.
 As a general guideline: